DistributedCollective/fastBTC-confirmation-node/README.md

 to generate deposit addresses based on the Btc multisig.

+Set the master node ip+port and the multisig contract address on Rsk in config/[config_mainnet | config_testnet].

 To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file /secrets/telegram.js
 ```sh